epfllibrary/zotero-course/07-conclusion.md

-# Questions and conclusion
+This workshop was intended to give the basics to start working with Zotero.

 ## Advanced Zotero features

-There are various Zotero features that were not included in this workshop, such as :
+There are various Zotero features that were not covered in this workshop, such as :

 - Setting your Zotero account to sync your library
 - Working in groups with Zotero
 - RSS feeds
 - Using Zotero with LaTeX
-- Increase storage with WebDav
+- Increase storage space using a WebDav-enabled 3rd party platform
 - Adding notes and tags to references
+- Creating a workflow within Zotero
 - Annotating PDF files with Zotfile

-## Contact EPFL Library Teaching Team for help
+Those features will be covered in short modular workshops.

+## Support

-The EPFL Library Teaching Team is always keen to support you in your use of Zotero and will also reply to your questions about citation in general.
+The EPFL Library Training Team is always keen to support you in your use of Zotero and will also reply to your questions about citation in general.
+Lab-centered workshop or training are also provided on demand.

-You can contact us by e-mail to ask your question and / or set an appointment : [formations.bib@epfl.ch](mailto:formations.bib@epfl.ch) .
+You can contact us by e-mail: [formations.bib@epfl.ch](mailto:formations.bib@epfl.ch).
+We will answer your question or set an appoiintment depending on the specificity of the request.